Activate “Content View Access Restrictions” module at User Role Editor Settings page:

 2) Select a kind of restriction, for whom apply it and what to do in case of access error:

-3) Click “Edit Roles List” button and select role(s) for which you wish to apply access restriction action.
-Click “Save” button, check that roles list at the readonly textarea was updated.
+3) If you selected “For Users” with “Selected User Roles”, click “Edit Roles List” button and select role(s) for which you wish to apply access restriction action.
+Click “Save” button, check that roles list was updated at the readonly textarea to the right.

 Do not forget to click “Update” button to save full changes made to the post including roles list you just built.